 In the eyes of the world you are a successful leader.
 And the world may have come to know you in several ways, such as:

-- Your corporate website
+- Your company website

-- Your professional bios
+- Your professional persona

 - News and social media